 Yes!
 To get a fee waiver, simply email us at firstname.lastname@example.org.
 The subject line should be "Fee Waiver" and the body of the email should include your full name, LSAC number, and undergraduate school.

 Yes, we would love to have you visit!
-You can schedule your visit for any time, Monday - Friday, from 8:30 a.m. to 4:30 p.m.
-You can schedule a visit online or by emailing us at firstname.lastname@example.org.
-All visitors are welcome to sit in on a class and tour the law school building with an admissions representative.
+Private visits are available every weekday except for Tuesdays during the school year.
+You can schedule a visit online or by emailing us at email@example.com.
+All visitors are welcome to sit in on a class (if available) and tour the law school building with an admissions representative.

 How can I check on my application status?